Nano-DNA-Studios/GitHubSelfRunner/README.md

 - Docker is Installed (For GitHub Action Runners)

 # Installation
-There are multiple ways of installing this tool and using it.
-Common methods are to Download the Self-Contained Builds, Install it from NuGet or Cloning it from GitHub.
+The tool can be installed by downloading the Self-Contained Builds, Install it from NuGet or Cloning it from GitHub.

 ## Download Self Contained Build
 Go to the [``Release``](https://github.com/Nano-DNA-Studios/GitHubSelfRunner/releases) Page of the Repository and Download the Tools Version with the Features you want for your Target Platform and OS.